-The Kymera 328i has 4 adjustable feet to enable the level and height to be adjusted as required to match the other parts of the system, e.g. a microscope.
+The Kymera 193i has 4 adjustable feet to enable the level and height to be adjusted as required to match the other parts of the system, e.g. a microscope.

 Figure 5: Use the standard adjustable feet and optional spacer kit to match optical height with a microscope.
-Refer also to the Microspectroscopy page of the Andor website for general information on options and accessories.

 Adjusting the Height of the Standard Feet

-- 1. The nominal optical axis height is adjustable within the range at 142.6 148.6 mm using the standard feet. - 2.
-Unscrew the locking collar all the way down. - 3.
-Rotating the foot assembly anti-clockwise increases the length/height, rotating clockwise decreases length/height. - 4.
-Once the height is set, rotating the locking collar against the base of the spectrograph to locks the feet in place. - 5.
-Repeat for each foot of the spectrograph.
+- The nominal optical axis height is adjustable within the range 130 136 mm using the standard feet. - Unscrew the Locking Collar all the way down. - Rotating the foot assembly anti-clockwise increases the length/height, rotating clockwise decreases length/height. - Once the height is set, rotating the locking collar against the base of the spectrograph to locks the feet in place. - Repeat for each foot of the spectrograph.